 Goldman Sachs LLC could not be used as a standalone name and would have to be referred to as

-However, we could not find any such restrictions in Delaware, even though the above naming is typically adopted as a convention.
+However, there seems to be no such naming restriction in Delaware, even though the above naming is typically adopted as a convention.

 The solution was to use an API to perform a live namecheck as a first step in the online order process.

 Whilst Delaware is one of the many States in the US that does not have an API into its State Registry, there are third-party databases such as Open Corporates which provide a reasonable degree of accuracy.

 Thanks to this live namecheck, users can instantly spin up their LLC with the name of their choice.
 This prevents naming conflicts and possible lawsuits as a result.
 In a next iteration of OtoCo, we will query all smart contracts used to spin up OtoCo's to prevent users from registering their LLC with a name that has already been taken.